Nicklas373/HANA_PDF/README.md

 ---

 ## License
-The Eureka PDF is a open source Laravel Project that has licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The HANA-CI PDF is a open source Laravel Project that has licensed under the [MIT license](https://opensource.org/licenses/MIT).

 <br>